 Additionally, PRTG also offers percentile calculation.
-This statistical method puts your data in order, for example, from the lowest value to the highest value, and calculates the percentile you want, optimally informing you about the distribution of your network relevant data.
+This statistical method arranges your data, for example, from the lowest value to the highest value, and calculates the percentile that you want, optimally informing you about the distribution of your network-relevant data.

-For example, if you request the 95th percentile, you know that 95 percent of the measured data is below a certain value, and thanks to PRTG, you know what this certain value is.
+For example, if you request the 95th percentile, you know that 95 percent of the measured data is below a certain value and PRTG can tell you what this certain value is.

-If applied, for example, to bandwidth, you know what values you are talking about when talking about the 5 percent of unusually high bandwidth consumption and which value your users do not exceed 95 percent of the time.
-Service providers often use percentiles to offer a fairer billing that excludes infrequent usage peaks.
+If applied to bandwidth, for example, you know which values you have when talking about the 5 percent of unusually high bandwidth consumption, and which value your users do not exceed 95 percent of the time.
+Service providers often use percentiles to offer billing that excludes infrequent usage peaks.

-If you want to know more about the formula that PRTG uses for percentile calculation, see this Knowledge Base article: What are percentiles and what differences do they make in PRTG reports?
+If you want to know more about the formula that PRTG uses for percentile calculation, see the Knowledge Base: What are percentiles and what differences do they make in PRTG reports?